C2311231/Grouped-Heaters-Klipper-Extra/README.md

 ---

 This has not been tested on a real machine, however preformed as expected in the [Virtual-Klipper-Printer](https://github.com/mainsail-crew/virtual-klipper-printer) simulator by the Mainsail-Crew.
+It is expected to be tested on a actual machine with a four segment heatbed in the coming weeks.

 ---